 To view past publications and presentations, please click here.

-Please feel free to complete our survey (above) or contact our group with comments and/or suggestions for reference materials or ideas for measurement collaborations using digital PCR or next-generation sequencing.
+Please feel free to contact our group with comments and/or suggestions for reference materials or ideas for measurement collaborations using digital PCR or next-generation sequencing.